Request for Information

 - USFWS’s Information for Planning and Consultation tool (IPaC).
 If you are considering a project that may affect a species proposed or listed under the ESA or any other USFWS trust resources such as migratory birds, inter-jurisdiction fish, specific marine mammals, and National Wildlife Refuges, IPaC can provide you with a list of species and critical habitat within a project area.
 IPaC may also be able to provide information on likely impacts to species from particular projects and a list of suggested actions for addressing them.
 By obtaining this information early in the project development process, project proponents can more easily incorporate it into their planning, thus saving time and money and avoiding potential project delays.
 IPaC also provides contact information for the local USFWS office in your area.

-- Several NMFS regional offices provide public tools to help communities determine whether threatened and endangered species reside or critical habitat exists within their jurisdictions, including the West Coast Region's California Species List Tool, the Southeast Regional Office's digital maps and GIS data, the Alaska Regional Office's Endangered Species Interactive Map, and the Greater Atlantic Region's ESA Mapper.
+- Several NMFS regional offices provide public tools to help communities determine whether threatened and endangered species reside or critical habitat exists within their jurisdictions, including the West Coast ESA Protected Resources Tool, the Southeast Regional Office's digital maps and GIS data, the Alaska Regional Office's Endangered Species Interactive Map, and the Greater Atlantic Region's ESA Mapper.

-- FEMA developed an ESA/NFIP mapping GeoPlatform tool to help NFIP communities determine where species and critical habitat are located in relation to special flood hazard areas and other floodplains within NFIP communities.
+- FEMA developed FRESH, an ESA/NFIP mapping GeoPlatform tool, to help NFIP communities determine where species and critical habitat are located in relation to special flood hazard areas and other floodplains within NFIP communities.

 Actions to Conserve Species and Protect Habitat